 Before you take a day trip to Cheung Chau, take a look at my Hong Kong solo travel guide.
 I included a lot of useful travel information.

-Here are few additional tips specifically for going to Cheung Chau Island for the day:
+Here are a few additional tips specifically for going to Cheung Chau Island for the day:

 - Besides following my one-day itinerary, there are many other things to do in Cheung Chau, including windsurfing, kayaking, surfing, and yoga.

-- Cars are not allowed on Cheung Chau.
+- Cars are not allowed in Cheung Chau.
 This is why there are so many bicycles.
 And you can rent one if you want to see the island on two/three wheels:

 - Single bike rental: $20HKD/hour or $40HKD all-day

 - Tricycle bike rental: $30HKD/hour or $70HKD all-day

 - Time your visit to Cheung Chau and attend the Bun Festival – an annual Cheung Chau festival in the spring (around April/May) with parades, lion dances, costumes and giant bamboo towers with steamed white buns!

 The most common way to get to Cheung Chau is by taking the Sun Ferry (ordinary or fast ferry) from Central Pier #5.